France's Neoen announces 50% rise in Australia Hornsdale battery capacity

-(Reuters) - French sustainable power plant operator Neoen SA (NEOEN.PA) announced on Tuesday a 50% expansion of its Hornsdale Power Reserve in South Australia, the world’s largest lithium ion battery project, in conjunction with Tesla Inc (TSLA.O).
+Nov 19 (Reuters) - French sustainable power plant operator Neoen SA announced on Tuesday a 50% expansion of its Hornsdale Power Reserve in South Australia, the world’s largest lithium ion battery project, in conjunction with Tesla Inc .

 The South Australian government will also support the project with up to A$50 million ($33.95 million) and A$8 million ($5.43 million) in funding through the Clean Energy Finance Corporation (CEFC) and the Australian Renewable Energy Agency (ARENA), the office of The Minister For Energy and Emissions Reduction said in a statement sent to Reuters.